 Is the HOA Responsible for Frozen Pipes?

 Homeowners are responsible for repairing interior leaks and any other damage caused by frozen pipes in their homes.
 If you live in a condo, some of the exterior pipes might be covered by the HOA.
 In this case, condo residents can make a service request and the HOA will send someone to look at the pipes.

 The HOA can still help homeowners minimize the risks that come with freezing temperatures.
 The board can alert residents whenever extremely cold weather is expected.
 The HOA can issue reminders and tips on how to keep pipes from freezing.
 Homeowners should also alert the association if they have leaks and other damage caused by frozen pipes.

 An HOA management company can provide assistance during this time.
-For example, an HOA manager can refer homeowners to trusted plumbers who can repair pipes in your home.
+For example, an HOA manager can refer homeowners to trusted plumbers who can repair pipes in their home.
 The management company can also take charge if shared spaces such as the clubhouse or gym experience frozen pipes.